-The TCU Chancellor’s Scholars Program, a four-year academic merit scholarship program, is jointly managed by the Chancellor’s Office, the Office of Admission, the Office of Scholarships and Student Financial Aid, the John V. Roach Honors College, and Student Development Services.
-Chancellor’s Scholars are selected as entering freshmen and awarded full-tuition scholarships.
+Texas Christian University's Chancellor's Scholars program, a four-year academic scholarship program, is jointly managed by the Office of the Chancellor, the Office of Admission, the Office of Scholarships and Student Financial Aid, the John V. Roach Honors College, and Student Development Services.
+Chancellor's Scholars are selected as entering freshmen and awarded full-tuition scholarships.
 This process is highly competitive and includes an interview weekend on campus.

-In addition to receiving substantial financial support, Chancellor’s Scholars also enjoy opportunities to interact with the Chancellor including a retreat and year-end luncheon, social activities, a dining etiquette and interview skills dinner, and special recognition at Commencement for graduating students.
-A Scholars Directory is published each year and distributed to Scholars’ parents and family and members of TCU’s Board of Trustees.
-Programming and support for the Chancellor’s Scholars are provided through the Office of the Chancellor.
+In addition to receiving substantial financial support, Chancellor's Scholars also experience opportunities to interact with the Chancellor including a retreat and year-end luncheon, social activities, a dining etiquette and interview skills dinner, participate in an international experience and special recognition at Commencement for graduating students.
+A Chancellor’s Scholars directory is published each year and distributed to Scholars' parents and family and members of TCU’s Board of Trustees.
+Programming and support for the Chancellor's Scholars are provided through the Office of the Chancellor.
 For additional information, please contact Michael Marshall at 817-257-7783 or firstname.lastname@example.org.

 Frequently Asked Questions

 Chancellor's Scholarship recipients must first meet academic benchmarks to be considered.
 The committee then reviews leadership accomplishments, service records, and extracurricular activities.
 Subsequently, approximately the top two percent of the most talented, accomplished applicants will be invited to participate in on-campus interviews at the Chancellor’s Scholars Weekend in February*.

 What is the academic profile of Chancellor's Scholars?